hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/secrets-storage.md

 - `wallet-id` is the unique identity of the Wallet
 - `did-ref` is the DID ref
 - `key-purpose` is the key purpose according to the PRISM DID Method specification
 - `key-index`  is the key index.
-Starts from 0 and grows incrementally after each key rotation
+Starting from 0 and increasing incrementally after each key rotation
 - `operation-hash` is the reference to the update DID document operation
 - `base64-encoded-value` is the base64-encoded value of the key
-- `metadata` is the key/value metadata attached the key that can be used to store additional information about the key such as `seed` or `key-derivation-path`
+- `metadata` is the key/value metadata attached to the key used to store additional information about the key such as `seed` or `key-derivation-path`

-The keys material of the DID peer can be stored by the following path:
+The following path can store the keys material of the DID peer:

 ```
 <wallet-id>/dids/peer/<did-ref>/keys/<key-purpose> value=<base64-encoded-value> <metadata>